babenkoivan/elastic-adapter/README.md

 $indexManager->create($index);
 ```

-or configure the index to fulfill your needs:
+or configured accordingly to your needs:

 ```php
 $mapping = (new \ElasticAdapter\Indices\Mapping())